-Program ROS and simulator interface.
+Developing ROS and simulator interface.

-Task 1:
+In order to achieve the above planned research methods for technical development and testing for LRAUV System in ADAC Program Year 7, the investigation team will organize activities between the following task frameworks:

-Project team will advance the technical competency of USCG RDC in operating and testing the platform.
-Project team, led by WHOI investigators at Woods Hole, MA, will complete vehicle design and fabrication of a second LRAUV platform:
+Task 1: Familiarization and Fabrication.
+Project team will advance the USCG familiarization designated POCs (as determined by the HQ USCG Project Champion in operating and testing the platform.
+In parallel with USCG familiarization, Project team, led by WHOI investigators at Woods Hole, MA, will complete vehicle design modifications and fabrication of a second LRAUV platform.
+Details include:

-AUV technical design and assembly will be documented
+Completing AUV technical design and assembly documentation;

-A second docking nose assembly will be fabricated for LRAUV-2
+Fabricating second docking nose assembly for LRAUV-2;

-Simulator and backseat software development will be developed
+Developing simulator and backseat software;

-Planning and conducting under-ice testing (to include joint planning for an Arctic region testing regime for summer 2020).

-Task 2:

-Project team (in coordination with ADAC leadership and USCG RDC) will investigate further systems tests, particularly focused in testing the platform under ice for two test deployments.
-One test will be deployed in New England ice, then another in the Great Lakes.
-The following Arctic test opportunities will be investigated:
+Task 2: Planning and conducting platform and system tests that include under-ice and high latitude testing and evaluation.
+The Project team (in coordination with ADAC leadership and HQ USCG Project Champion and designate POCs) will investigate further systems tests, particularly focused in testing the platform under ice for two test deployments.
+One test will be deployed in New England ice, then another in the Great Lakes (planning for the Great Lakes Research Center near the south shore of Lake Superior).
+In addition to the under ice tests, planning and conducting high latitude tests will be investigated.
+A challenge in conducting the high latitude tests rests with the ability to get the research team and system to North Slope Alaska (approximately 70-71 Degrees North) due to unknown ability to gain access due to COVID-19 restrictions that have so far prevented gaining access as previously planned for July 2020.
+The current component of Task 2 includes:

-Science initiatives at Point Barrow Alaska,

-Additional non-ice testing details.
-Validation metrics specifically include the following:
+Open water testing and validation of systems sensors, to include the following:

 Ability to map in 3D;

-Detection and quantification of dissolved particles;
+Detecting and quantifying dissolved particles in the water column;

-Determine the physical ocean environment (and determine acute/critical variables, such as assessing hypoxia of the water column in/near spill area);
+Determining specific characterize the physical ocean environment (and determine acute/critical variables, such as assessing hypoxia of the water column in/near spill area);

-Take CTD measurements.
+Taking Conductivity, Temperature, and Depth (CTD) measurements;

-The SeaOWL will be calibrated in the lab and baseline signals will be determined allowed for anomaly spikes to trigger an 'autonomy mapping' mission.
+Calibrating LRAUV’s SeaOWL sensors in the lab for baseline signals to determine/ allow for anomaly spikes to trigger an 'autonomy mapping' mission.
 Different mission scenarios will be outlined and tested including: a.) finding the source, b.) mapping out the extent of the plume and, c.) broad-scale surveys to find where there is no signal of oil in the entire water column for 0 to 300 meters (or max depth of operating area up to 300 meters).

-Once testing missions are complete, mission macros will be created so the operator can quickly decide the type of mission to run prior to launch.
+Creating mission macros once testing missions are complete, so the operator can quickly decide the type of mission to run prior to launch.
 The vehicle simulator will be a valuable tool for running planned missions with simulated currents, etc. based on available environmental data from the test area.

-Following initial Program Year 5 tests, Arctic buoys will have any follow-on tests as required deployed in local Cape Cod waters and a dye tracking mission will be conducted.
-The 3 buoys will be deployed in a pattern to maximize vehicle navigation, vehicle docking and vehicle communication back to command control.
-We will further test acoustic communication range, data transfer success and percentage of vehicle docking tries via USBL.
-We expect to receive navigation fixes from each buoy back to the LRAUV up to 10 Km away(environmental conditions fluctuate and can impact sound range.
+Conducting Arctic buoy tests in local Cape Cod waters for follow-on to Program Year 6 plume tracking mission.
+The 3 buoys will be deployed in a pattern to maximize vehicle navigation, vehicle docking and vehicle communication back to command control simulating tests in the Arctic.
+Investigators will further test acoustic communication range, data transfer success and percentage of vehicle docking tries via USBL.
+Researchers expect to receive navigation fixes from each buoy back to the LRAUV up to 10 Km away using low frequency (environmental conditions fluctuate and can impact sound range.